24 Jun

 The point being that it's not just you and me, and this is part of why we want to have this conversation because there are probably a lot of people listening who are like, "Oh, yeah, I totally have thought about, could I just get hit by a bus a little bit?"

-Kelcey, I know that you have some experience talking to you including nonlawyers, about this type of thinking.
+Kelcey, I know that you have some experience talking to other people, including nonlawyers, about this type of thinking.
 I'd love for you to share that because this is so common, I think honestly, it's in a way been normalized in the profession.

 Kelcey Baker: Yeah, I think it has been normalized.
 I had certainly felt this way when I was practicing.
 I remember thinking at the time, “This is just part of the profession.
 This is just what goes along with the job.”
 Of course, we feel this way.